 Shark Teeth on the Rocks

 In 1666 Steno travelled via Pisa and Rome to Florence.
 There he attracted the attention of the Grand Duke of Tuscany, Ferdinand II, who appointed Steno to a hospital post that left him time for his research.
 [1,2] At first, Nicolas Steno’s studies were focused on the muscular system as well as the nature of muscle contraction.
-When around 1666, fishermen caught a shark near Livorno, Duke Ferdinand ordered his head to be sent to Steno, who dissected it and published the findings one year later.
+When around 1666, fishermen caught a shark near Livorno, Duke Ferdinand ordered its head to be sent to Steno, who dissected it and published the findings one year later.
 He noticed the resemblance of the shark’s teeth to certain stony objects found in rocks.
 As most contemporary scientists argued differently, Steno believed that these ‘stony objects’ looked so much like shark teeth because they actually were shark teeth.

 Well, Steno was not the first who linked these so called ‘tongue stones’ with shark teeth.
-For instance, already Robert Hooke and John Ray argued that fossils were the remains of living organisms.[4,5] Important is however, that Nicolas Steno came to realize that it was not clear yet how how any solid object could come to be found inside another solid object like a rock.
+For instance, already Robert Hooke and John Ray argued that fossils were the remains of living organisms.[4,5] Important is however, that Nicolas Steno came to realize that it was not clear yet how any solid object could come to be found inside another solid object like a rock.

 The Principles of Stratigraphy